christianp/behind-the-design-of-numbas/source/pattern-matching.rst

 The aim is to match up terms in the pattern with terms in the expression.
 Quantifiers on each term in the pattern specify how many terms in the expression can match against it.

-The same :class:`Term` class is used for terms in both the pattern and the expression.
-Terms in the expression only fill in the ``term`` property.
+To identify a sequence, we might need to apply the law of associativity for binary operations.

+When matching a sequence pattern we might need to apply the law of commutativity, to match terms which appear in a different order to that used in the pattern.

+It's convenient when matching sums or products of terms to treat ``x-y`` as ``x+(-y)`` and ``x/y`` as ``x*(/y)``.
+There's no conventional symbol for a unary "reciprocal" operator analogous to the unary "negation" operator, but it's useful here.

 .. class:: Term(tree)

     A ``Term`` objects represents a single term in a sequence.

+    The same :class:`Term` class is used for terms in both the pattern and the expression.
+    Terms in the expression only fill in the ``tree`` property; the rest of the defined properties are only for terms in the pattern.

-    .. property:: term
+    .. property:: tree
         :type: Tree

         The syntax tree corresponding to this term, with the outermost quantifiers, default value operators, or capturing operators removed.